 The state may write it for you.
 The court will step in and distribute your possessions according to state law.
-If you leave no heirs, it is legal for the state to sell everything you own and keep the money.
+If you leave no heirs, the state is allowed to legally sell everything you own and keep the money.

 Aren't wills just for wealthy people?